sogaiu/atom-harlock/README.md

 * file, or
 * block (non-empty lines between empty lines)

-may be sent to the REPL via the context-sensitive menu.
-These should appear via the Harlock submenu.
+may be sent to the REPL via the editor's context-sensitive menu.

 ### Other